 On this page

 We will be updating Italian ferry schedules and timetables as they are released, so stay tuned for more.
-Until more information is available, here is an overview of the most popular Italian ferry routes, to get prepared for your 2020 ferry vacations!
+Until more information is available, here is an overview of Italian ferries schedules and itineraries for 2020!

 Italy is a country with a long-lasting seafaring heritage.
 There are a lot of ferry companies serving the ferry routes in Italy and also the connection of Italy with other countries, such as France, Greece or Croatia.
 The biggest ferry operators in Italy are Moby Lines, Grimaldi Lines, GNV (Grandi Navi Veloci), Tirrenia, Liberty Lines, Caremar, Caronte & Tourist, Corsica Ferries - Sardinia Ferries, NLG (Navigazione Libera del Golfo).